Successfully investing in Hong Kong (S.A.R.)

 How would you describe the investment climate in Hong Kong?
 Which sectors offer the largest potential?

-The city offers an excellent infrastructure, with an international airport and a free port, as well as an abundance of office space, technical infrastructure, free flow of information and, last but not least, a high quality of life.
-With English as the official language, communication with the authorities is also easy.
-Hong Kong is strategically located at the gateway to China and the Greater Bay Area in Guangdong, another economic heavyweight.
-All major Asian markets are within a 4-hour flight from Hong Kong.
+The city offers excellent infrastructure, including an international airport, a free port, a modern range of office space, a reliable technical infrastructure, a free flow of information and a high quality of life.
+The use of English as an official language is also conducive to effective communication with the authorities.
+From a strategic standpoint, Hong Kong's location is highly advantageous.
+It serves as an optimal gateway to China and is in close proximity to the vibrant Greater Bay Area, which is a major center of economic activity.
+All major Asian markets are within a four-hour flight.

-Hong Kong offers excellent investment opportunities.
-Setting up a company is straightforward and can be done in a matter of days.
-The tax system is simple, corporation tax is low, many types of tax such as VAT or withholding tax on interest or dividends are non-existent, and offshore profits are tax-free.
-There is an independent judiciary and judgments from Hong Kong courts and arbitration institutions are recognised and enforced in most countries around the world, just as German judgments can be recognised and enforced in Hong Kong.
-Hong Kong has a well-educated workforce thanks to its strong education system.
-The labour laws are very employer-friendly.
-As an international financial centre, Hong Kong has an excellent banking system.
+The investment environment offers excellent conditions.
+Companies can be set up easily and within a few days, and the tax system is straightforward and supportive of businesses.
+Value added tax and withholding tax on interest or dividends are not applicable, and offshore profits are tax-free.
+The independent judiciary ensures legal certainty, and judgements from Hong Kong courts and arbitration institutions are recognized and enforced in most countries worldwide, as are German judgements in Hong Kong.
+Thanks to its excellent education system, Hong Kong has a highly skilled workforce.
+Labor law is extremely employer-friendly.
+As an international financial center, Hong Kong has an excellent banking system.

 What challenges does a German entrepreneur face when engaging in Hong Kong?

 Hong Kong is one of the world's most expensive cities.
-This is particularly evident in the general cost of living, especially rents.
-This has an impact on the wage levels of foreign employees, with companies facing significantly higher wage costs.
-In addition, the labour market for skilled workers is currently tight.
-As with any overseas assignment, there are differences in mentality and cultural contrasts in Hong Kong.
-Expatriate professionals and managers should be sensitive to this and have the appropriate intercultural skills.
+This is particularly evident in the cost of living in general, especially rent.
+This has an impact on the wages of foreign workers, with companies having to expect significantly higher wage and salary costs.
+In addition, the labor market for skilled workers is currently tight.
+As with any foreign assignment, there are differences in mentality and cultural contrasts in Hong Kong.
+Expatriate specialists and managers should be aware of this and possess the necessary intercultural skills.

-In addition, opening a bank account can be time-consuming and bureaucratic for new businesses.
-Almost all banks have tightened their procedures in this area, not least because of stricter anti-money laundering regulations.
+Furthermore, opening a bank account for newly established companies can be a lengthy and bureaucratic process.
+Almost all banks have tightened their procedures in this area, primarily due to stricter anti-money laundering regulations.

 What is the concrete impact of Peking's influence on Hong Kong?

-On the other hand, Beijing seems to be largely staying out of other areas.
-This applies to the economy, the currency, the legal system, membership of international organizations, the free flow of business information, the free movement of goods and capital and other areas.
-Hong Kong is also not subject to any directives from Beijing on tax and customs matters.
-Hong Kong still occupies a special position in relation to mainland China, and the differences are still exceptional.
-Citizens and businesses in Hong Kong continue to enjoy far greater freedoms than those in mainland China.
+At the same time, Hong Kong remains largely autonomous in many other areas.
+These include the economy, currency, legal system, membership in international organizations, free flow of information, free movement of goods and capital, and more.
+Hong Kong is also not subject to any tax and duty law directives from Beijing.
+Despite the political changes, Hong Kong still differs significantly from mainland China in many respects.
+Hong Kong citizens and companies continue to enjoy significantly greater freedoms than those in mainland China.

-Given Hong Kong's economic and especially financial importance, it is likely that its special status as a Special Administrative Region will continue in the future.
-For example, the framework plan for the development of the Greater Bay Area indicates that Hong Kong has an important role to play, which requires the continuation of its special status.
-These include Hong Kong's continued development as an international financial, shipping and trading centre, an international aviation hub, a global offshore RMB trading centre, an international asset and risk management centre, an international dispute resolution centre and an intellectual property trading centre.
+In view of Hong Kong's economic and, in particular, financial importance, it is reasonable to assume that its special status as a Special Administrative Region will continue in the future.
+For instance, the framework plan for the development of the Greater Bay Area shows that Hong Kong is set to play a central role, a role that assumes the continuation of its special status.

-Hong Kong will continue to be an open bridgehead to mainland China and an excellent place to manage operations in East and Southeast Asia, welcoming investment and offering investors excellent conditions and business opportunities.
+Hong Kong will continue to serve as a gateway to mainland China and remain strategically located for managing economic activities in East and Southeast Asia.
+The city continues to welcome investment, offering investors excellent business conditions and diverse opportunities.

 Contact